Lynred

-Sofradir is a B2B company with headquarters in Châtenay-Malabry, France that designs and manufactures infrared (IR) detectors for military, space and commercial applications.
-The company’s shareholders are Thales, Sagem and Areva.
-Sofradir designs and manufactures cooled IR detector products that are based on Mercury Cadmium Telluride materials (abbreviated as HgCdTe or MCT).
-MCT is considered a very high performance infrared technology.
-Sofradir also produces other detector technologies, including quantum well infrared photodetectors (QWIP) and uncooled microbolometer detectors.
+Lynred (often stylized as LYNRED; formerly called Sofradir) is a B2B company with headquarters in Palaiseau, France that designs and manufactures infrared (IR) detectors for military, space and commercial applications.
+LYNRED manufactures both cooled and uncooled microbolometers covering all infrared bands and is Europe’s leading supplier of this type of technology.
+The company’s headquarters are in Palaiseau, France and its R&D and production facilities are located in Veurey-Voroize in the Isère region of France.

-In July 2019, Sofradir and ULIS merged to become LYNRED with headquarters in Palaiseau, France.
-The Lynred workforce numbers 1,000 and the company is focused on seven markets: defense, space, security and surveillance, industry, smart buildings, and automotive.
+In July 2019, Sofradir and ULIS merged to become LYNRED.
+The Lynred workforce numbers 1,000 and the company is focused on several markets: defense, space, security and surveillance, leisure, industry and automotive.

-Sofradir’s MCT IR detectors are being used by space agencies to observe deep space, observe the Earth, monitor the environment, and provide data on meteorological phenomena.
-Other Sofradir detectors are being used in thermal infrared cameras, missile seekers, research and development as well as surveillance and targeting equipment.
+LYNRED's MCT IR detectors are being used by space agencies to observe deep space, observe the Earth, monitor the environment, and provide data on meteorological phenomena.
+Other LYNRED detectors are being used in thermal infrared cameras, missile seekers, research and development as well as surveillance and targeting equipment.

 History

-Sofradir was established in 1986 by Thales, Sagem and CEA-LETI.
-The goal of establishing Sofradir was to create an organization that developed and produced IR detectors based on the focal plane array (FPA) technology developed at CEA/LETI.
-The Infrared Laboratory (Laboratoire InfraRouge) located within the public research institute at CEA/LETI located in Grenoble, France was established to perform research in order to develop future generations of FPAs.
+Sofradir was established in 1986 by Thales, Sagem and CEA-Leti.
+The goal of establishing Sofradir was to create an organization that developed and produced IR detectors based on the focal plane array (FPA) technology developed at CEA-Leti.
+The Infrared Laboratory (Laboratoire InfraRouge) located within the public research institute at CEA-Leti located in Grenoble, France was established to perform research in order to develop future generations of FPAs.
 Sofradir was to bring these new generations of IR detectors to mature production levels.

 Sofradir headquarters are located in Chatenay-Malabry (near Paris) while the development and production facilities are located in Veurey-Voroize near Grenoble.
-These facilities first became operational by October 1987 with MCT technologies transferred to it from the CEA/LETI infrared laboratories.
+These facilities first became operational by October 1987 with MCT technologies transferred to it from the CEA-Leti infrared laboratories.